joaopedroso/scipbook/docs/intro.rst

    Linear programming was proposed by George Dantzig in 1947, based on the work of three Nobel laureate economists: Wassily Leontief, Leonid Kantrovich, Tjalling Koopmans.
 At that time, the term used was "optimization in linear structure", but it was renamed as "linear programming" in 1948, and this is the name commonly used afterwards.
 The simplex method developed by Dantzig has long been the almost unique algorithm for linear optimization problems, but it was pointed out that there are (mostly theoretical) cases where the method requires a very long time.

    The question as to whether linear optimization problems can be solved efficiently in the theoretical sense (in other words, whether there is an algorithm which solves linear optimization problems in polynomial time) has been answered when the ellipsoid method was proposed by Leonid Khachiyan (Khachian), of the former Soviet Union, in 1979.
 Nevertheless, the algorithm of Khachiyan was only theoretical, and in practice the supremacy of the simplex method was unshaken.
 However, the interior point method proposed by Narendra Karmarkar in 1984 [#f6-intro]_ has been proved to be theoretically efficient, and in practice it was found that its performance can be similar or higher than the simplex method's.
-The currently available optimization solvers are usually equipped with both the simplex method (and its dual version, the *dual simplex method*) and with interior point methods, and are designed so that users can choose the most appropriate of them.
+Currently available optimization solvers are usually equipped with both the simplex method (and its dual version, the *dual simplex method*) and with interior point methods, and are designed so that users can choose the most appropriate of them.
 .. how is it in Python/SCIP?